PaWeRe/Blockchain-Capstone/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

 # Testing
-- Run 'npm install' to install dependencies
+- Run `npm install` to install dependencies
-- cd to 'eth_contracts'
+- Change to following directory `cd eth_contracts`
-- Run 'truffle develop' to set up local development blockchain
+- Run `truffle develop` to set up local development blockchain
-- Run command 'test' within the development environment to test all relevant functions (10 in total)
+- Run command `test` within the development environment to test all relevant functions (10 in total)

 # Contract address (Rinkeby)
-0x37B941A794874269c4080009CC46b0d949E66D7c
+`0x37B941A794874269c4080009CC46b0d949E66D7c`

 # Contract ABI
-'[
+`[
     {
       "constant": true,
       "inputs": [